NoLtour/Uni-notes/SESA2024 Astronautics/3 Propulsion intro/mono propellant systems.md

 Ok this definition will take rocket science tier difficulty to understand.
 Mono propellant systems... are systems that produce thrust using a single propellant. ([[this is crazy|mind blown]]) The propellent can be reacted without the need of a separate fluid such as an oxidiser.

+Traits:
+- A single propellant makes plumbing simpler
+- Tend to have a lower [[specific impulse]]
+- Reduced combustion chamber complexity
+- Often VERY toxic, so needs careful handling

 ### Example (hydrazine)